lavanet/docs/docs/lava-blockchain/join-mainnet.md

 ---
 sidebar_position: 1
 slug: /mainnet
-title: Join mainnet
+title: Join Mainnet
 ---

 import RoadmapItem from '@site/src/components/RoadmapItem';

-# Join mainnet
+# Join Mainnet

 The next pages will cover how to join Lava's mainnet, manually or automatically.
 When you're done, you can continue to start your validator.